 Predictive analytics in insurance facilitates more flexible pricing models and usage-based insurance policies.
 This allows customers to pay for coverage based on their actual usage, significantly reshaping the traditional insurance model, leading to more customer-centric products.
 As a result, companies are able to optimize risk management and enhance customer satisfaction by offering personalized, fair pricing based on real-time data.

-VISoF, in collaboration with FleetRobo, Binary’s IoT Telematics platform, delivers a range of Usage-Based Insurance model for various players in the insurance industry.
+VISoF, in collaboration with FleetRobo, Binary’s IoT Telematics platform, delivers a range of Usage-Based Insurance models for various players in the insurance industry.
 This integration seamlessly combines VISoF’s Automotive Insurtech capabilities with FleetRobo’s video telematics and Binary’s Predictive Analytics solutions, offering a comprehensive and innovative approach to entire insurance operations.

 For example, in auto insurance, companies like Metromile offer pay-per-mile insurance, where premiums are calculated based on the actual number of miles driven, rather than a flat rate.
 By using telematics data, companies can analyze driving behavior and adjust premiums, accordingly, ensuring that safe drivers pay less.
 This model not only attracts customers seeking cost-effective options but also encourages safer driving habits, benefiting both the insurer and the insured.